 Staff complete online health and safety training regularly and also are aware of their responsibilities for their own areas of school.

-Mrs Green and Mrs Barratt (our SENCO) can both help with Early Help facilities and support if you are in need of help with your family.
+Mrs Green and Miss Sheen (our SENCO) can both help with Early Help facilities and support if you are in need of help with your family.
 Please speak to our PSA Hayley Harvey confidentially first and she can refer you to the right agency for support or speak to us.
 (See above)

 Our Safeguarding Policy is below and we remind parents to speak to us if you are worried.
 If you are worried about a child outside of school time you can call the local Multi Agency Support Hub for advice (anonymously if needs be) on 0300 126 1000.